JeremyHudson43/HudsonRepo/README.md

 AVL_Tree is an implementation of an AVL tree in java that will rotate nodes as they are inserted, and when all nodes have been inserted it will show the heights and balance factors of the nodes with an in-order traversal.

+Pushdown Automata simulates a deterministic pushdown automata given an input from a text file.

 A more detailed description of the Library Management System can be found in the Requirements documents under the docs folder in the Library Management System Folder.